simonaertssen/MIT-6.172-Performance-Engineering-of-Software-Systems/Week 5 Theory of Performance Engineering/README.md

 The **speedup** of a program is how much faster the same program runs on more than one processor:
 <img src="https://render.githubusercontent.com/render/math?math=\frac{T_1}{T_P}">

-The **parallelism** of a program is the maximum speedup we can get in the program (the average amount of work per step in the program):
+The **parallelism** of a program is the maximum speedup we can get in the program:
 <img src="https://render.githubusercontent.com/render/math?math=\frac{T_1}{T_{\infty}}">
+It is also seen as the average amount of work per step in the program.

 ## Greedy Scheduling